Skip to Content

 Whilst we’re all for imaginative play and relying on the natural environment for entertainment, sometimes screen time is needed.
 Plus, if you’re travelling long term, your kids may be doing online schooling, and in that case a tablet is an essential item.

 Ever since the boys were toddlers, they have travelled with the Amazon Kids Fire Tablet.
-This is loaded with kids game, we add on films / TV shows, and if you break it within two years, then Amazon replace it, no questions asked.
+This is loaded with kids game, we add on films / TV shows, and if you break it within two years, Amazon replace it, no questions asked.

 The boys also take a pencil case each (with pens, pencils etc) and a notebook.